crossplane-contrib/function-tag-manager/README.md

 `function-tag-manager` is a [Crossplane](https://crossplane.io) function that allows Platform Operators to manage Cloud tags on managed resources.

 Currently only AWS resources that support tags are managed.
-See [filter.go](filter.go) for a list of resource that will be manged by this function.

 There several use cases for this Function: